-The Traumatic Stress Research Consortium (KI-TSRC) is a research initiative of the Kinsey Institute and Indiana University.
+The Kinsey Institute Traumatic Stress Research Consortium (KI-TSRC) is a research initiative of the institute and Indiana University.
 The consortium's mission is to further our understanding of human sexuality by studying the impact of traumatic stress on social behavior, sexual function, and intimacy.

 We are seeking clinicians who are interested in joining this important project.
 We are assembling a worldwide group of approximately 1,000 clinicians who specialize in working with trauma, and who will identify clients from their clinical caseloads to participate in consortium studies.
 Our goals are to learn about the experiences of trauma survivors and the clinicians who work with them.

 How do I become a participating clinician?